 How long will my matter take?

-The time that it takes from receiving your initial instructions to the final conclusion of your matter will depend on the specific circumstances.
-Please contact a member of our team to discuss in more detail.
+The time that it takes from receiving your initial instructions to the final conclusion of your matter will depend on the specific circumstances and on the Home Office’s processing time for your application.
+The Home Office publishes general processing times for immigration applications here.
+We cannot guarantee how long the Home Office will take to process your application.
+Please contact a member of our team to discuss your individual circumstances in more detail.